List on Bids44 →

 Known Issues — Reported by Real GoPro Hero 12 Owners

-Rear touchscreen unresponsiveness.
-A number of users have experienced the rear touchscreen becoming laggy, unresponsive, or requiring multiple taps to register input.
-This usually necessitates a camera restart to resolve, which can be frustrating during active use.
+Rear screen unresponsiveness or freezing.
+A percentage of Hero 12 users have experienced the rear touchscreen becoming unresponsive, freezing, or exhibiting lag.
+This often requires a hard reset (removing and reinserting the battery) to resolve, which can be inconvenient during critical moments.

 Warranty Status Timeline